 (Bronner’s Bucket List is another fun way to pass the time!)

 Bronner’s originator Wally Bronner was deeply moved when he first discovered the peaceful chapel in Oberndorf, Austria, in 1976 on one of his European buying trips.
 He set out on a journey to to replicate that chapel (with permission from the Austrian government) in Frankenmuth, Michigan.
 Enjoy the the serenity of “Silent Night”resounding through the grounds as you walk up sidewalks lined with over 300 translations of the beloved Christmas carol.
 Bronner’s Silent Night Memorial Chapel is free to visit and open daily for visitation and meditation.

 The Frankenmuth St. Lorenz Lutheran Church was established in 1845 by the first German settlers to the area.
 The current (third) structure where St. Lorenz resides was dedicated in 1880 and is the tallest building in Frankenmuth.
-With some of the most ornate stained-glass windows (many original from 1880), a magnificent 2,803 pipe organ, an illuminated Holy Spirit dome painted in the Fresco style found in many European churches, a pulpit dating back to 1864 and the ornate alter dating back to 1895 – this architectural wonder is definitely a Franken-must-see!
-Take a self-guided tour of the sanctuary from 8 a.m. to 5 p.m. or call ahead for a guided tour: (989) 652-6141.
+Features include some of the most ornate stained-glass windows (many original from 1880) and a magnificent 2,803 pipe organ.
+An illuminated Holy Spirit dome painted in the Fresco style found in many European churches is also a highlight!
+Not to be missed, is the pulpit dating back to 1864 and the ornate alter dating back to 1895.
+St. Lorenz is an architectural wonder and definitely a Franken-must-see!
+Take a self-guided tour of the sanctuary from 8 a.m. to 5 p.m.
+Or call ahead for a guided tour: (989) 652-6141.

 Michigan’s Own Military And Space Museum